Why Your Dental Office Should Have and Maintain a Professional Website

 3. Create a mobile-friendly site.

 If your website is not mobile friendly, your patients will most likely not be able to find you online or be able to navigate your website.
-To build credibility with your patients, design a site that can be used on all smartphone devices; according to a survey, over 70% of Americans check their phones within 5 minutes of a notification, and many Americans check their phones almost 350 per day!
+To build credibility with your patients, design a site that can be used on all smartphone devices; according to a survey, over 70% of Americans check their phones within 5 minutes of a notification, and many Americans check their phones almost 350 times per day!

 4. Design is key.